Duality for optimal couplings in free probability: Optimal couplings, quantum information theory, and operator algebras

 \subsection{Matrix tuples with optimal couplings of large dimension}

 This connection allows us to address a natural question: Suppose that $\mu$ and $\nu$ are non-commutative laws that can be realized by self-adjoint tuples $X$ and $Y$ in a finite-dimensional algebra; then is there a non-commutative optimal coupling $(\cA,X',Y')$ of $\mu$ and $\nu$ such that $\cA$ is finite-dimensional?
 And do we have some control over the dimension?
 The classical analog of this question certainly has a positive answer.
 Indeed, if $\mu$ and $\nu$ are finitely supported measures on $\R^m$, with supports $S$ and $T$ respectively, then a classical optimal coupling is given by a measure $\pi$ on the product space $S \times T$.
-Hence, there exist random variables $X$ and $Y \in L^2(\pi,\R^m)$ such that $(\cA,X,Y)$ is an optimal coupling of $\mu$ and $\nu$, where $\cA$ is the finite-dimensional algebra $L^\infty(S \times T,\pi)$ equipped with the trace coming from $\pi$.
+Hence, there exist random variables $X$ and $Y \in L^2(S \times T,\pi;\R^m)$ such that $(\cA,X,Y)$ is an optimal coupling of $\mu$ and $\nu$, where $\cA$ is the finite-dimensional algebra $L^\infty(S \times T,\pi)$ equipped with the trace coming from $\pi$.

 Our first negative result in the non-commutative setting shows that, even in situations when an optimal coupling can occur in a finite dimensional algebra, there can be no control over its dimension.
 This is a consequence of the following result of Musat and R{\o}rdam \cite{MuRo2020a}.
-Here $\operatorname{FM}_{\fin}(\cA,\cB)$ denotes the space factorizable maps that factorize through a finite-dimensional tracial $*$-algebra.

 \begin{theorem}[{Musat-R{\o}rdam \cite[Theorem 4.1]{MuRo2020a}}] If $n \geq 11$, then $\operatorname{FM}_{\fin}(M_n(\C),M_n(\C))$ is not closed, hence there exist factorizable maps $M_n(\C) \to M_n(\C)$ that do not factor through any finite-dimensional algebra. \end{theorem}